aliozc/website/README.md

 ## ✨ Features
 - Simple design that focuses on your background.
 - Rich section of skills, projects, etc.
-- Dark mode based on device preferences.
+- Dark mode based on device preference.

 ## 📁 Sections
 - 🗂️ Projects